Water Communion Service (September)

 During our candlelight All Soul’s Service, we reflect on death, bereavement and other losses.
 We also remember loved ones we have lost by lighting candles and writing their names in our All Souls books.

 Please bring photographs and mementos of your loved one for the tables at the back of the sanctuary.
-After the service, we will celebrate the lives of all our lost loved ones by planting bulbs in their honor in our church gardens.

 Children’s Candlelight Christmas Service (December 24)